-Review Recommendations Parliamentary Review (January 2018) Auditor General's Report (January 2018) Public Accounts Committee (November 2018) Expert Panel report for WG (December 2018) engagement and change mgt. roles ✓ Indep. delivery assurance Recommendation 9 R10 Project management R3 and Strategy Ensure better application of Programme and Project Mgt. principles in particular whole system improvements in: R12-13 Benefits management ✓ Governance ✓ Change control ✓ Benefits Realisation Recommendation 10 Invest in IT commercial services that look beyond buying decision to Full Life Cycle of: R7 Harness Innovation and accelerate infrastructure developments R8 Align system design to achieve results R10 Project management R3 and Strategy R5 Create an approach to incentivisation and spend controls Understanding needsUnderstanding/managing the market
+Review Recommendations Parliamentary Review (January 2018) Auditor General's Report (January 2018) Public Accounts Committee (November 2018) Expert Panel report for WG (December 2018) engagement and change mgt. roles ✓ Indep. delivery assurance Recommendation 9 R10 Project management R3 and Strategy Ensure better application of Programme and Project Mgt. principles in particular whole swetem improvements in: Compared to the project Mgt.
+Programme and Project Mgt. principles in particular whole swetem improvements in: Compared to the project Mgt.
+Programme and Project Mgt R12-13 Benefits management Recommendation 10 Invest in IT commercial services that look beyond buying decision to Full Life Cycle of: ✓ Understanding needs ✓ Understanding/managing the market R7 Harness Innovation and accelerate infrastructure developments R8 Align system design to achieve results R10 Project management R3 and Strategy R5 Create an approach to incentivisation and spend controls

-Review Recommendations Parliamentary Review (January 2018) Auditor General's Report (January 2018) Public Accounts Committee (November 2018) Expert Panel report for WG (December 2018) ✓ Ensuring compliant fulfilment of needs ✓ Contract management Recommendation 11 Further develop the digital competence, capability and capacity at each level of the system, including: ✓ Exec and non-exec Board and senior management awareness ✓ Clinical practitioners at all levels ✓ Role of senior digital directors and interface with Directors of Finance, Planning and Strategy R4 A great place to work: align workforce with new service models R7 Harness Innovation and accelerate infrastructure developments R11 Project management R4 and Governance and leadership R4 Identify skills and capability gaps and develop a plan to close these Recommendation 12 R7 and supporting action: NWIS (and NWSSP) should have greater national R6 -7 Governance R3 Review of the senior leadership capacity in terms of skillset and
+Review Recommendations Parliamentary Review (January 2018) Auditor General's Report (January 2018) Public Accounts Committee (November 2018) Expert Panel report for WG (December 2018) ✓ Ensuring compliant fulfilment of needs ✓ Contract management Further develop the digital capacity at each level of the system, including: Exec and non-exec Board and senior management awareness Clinical practitioners at all levels Role of senior digital directors and interface with Directors of Finance, Planning and Strategy R4 A great place to work: align workforce with new service models R7 Harness Innovation and accelerate infrastructure developments R11 Project management R4 and Governance and leadership R4 Identify skills and capability gaps and develop a plan to close these Recommendation 12 R7 and supporting action: NWIS (and NWSSP) should have greater national R6 -7 Governance R3 Review of the senior leadership capacity in terms of skillset and

-Review Recommendations Parliamentary Review (January 2018) Auditor General's Report (January 2018) Public Accounts Committee (November 2018) Expert Panel report for WG (December 2018) Move Commercial services from NWIS to NWSSP "procurement" shared service (and widen the scope to encompass the whole of the commercial life-cycle) presence and authority linked to a strengthened National Executive and the WG should review their hosting and accountability arrangements. governance within both NWIS and the wider NHS Digital team R4 and Governance and leadership Recommendation 13 Move Infrastructure and Data (together initially) with options as to whether this is stand alone, reporting directly to the 'CDO' or through NWSSP R7 and supporting action: NWIS (and NWSSP) should have greater national presence and authority linked to a strengthened National Executive and the WG should review their hosting and accountability arrangements.
+Review Recommendations Parliamentary Review (January 2018) Auditor General's Report (January 2018) Public Accounts Committee (November 2018) Expert Panel report for WG (December 2018) Move Commercial services from NWIS to NWSSP "procurement" shared service (and widen the scope to encompass the whole of the commercial life-cycle) presence and authority linked to a strengthened National Executive and the WG should review their hosting and accountability arrangements. governance within both NWIS and the wider NHS Digital team R4 and Governance and leadership Recommendation 13 Meye Infrastructure and Data (Regether initially) with options are to whether this is stand arone, reporting directly to the 'EDO' or through NWSSP R7 and supporting action: NWIS (and NWSSP) should have greater national presence and authority linked to a strengthened National Executive and the WG should review their hosting and accountability arrangements.
 R6 -7 Governance R3 Review of the senior leadership capacity in terms of skillset and governance within both NWIS and the wider NHS Digital team R4 and Governance and leadership Recommendation 14 Move Health Informatics Aps/Service team R7 and supporting action: NWIS (and NWSSP) should have greater national presence and authority linked to a strengthened R6 -7 Governance R3 Review of the senior leadership capacity in terms of skillset and governance within both

 Review Recommendations Parliamentary Review (January 2018) Auditor General's Report (January 2018) Public Accounts Committee (November 2018) Expert Panel report for WG (December 2018) It is suggested that this function be under the authority of the 'CDO' National Executive and the WG should review their hosting and accountability arrangements.
-NWIS and the wider NHS Digital team R4 and Governance and leadership Recommendation 15 Establish a single Standards Board for Welsh informatics covering: R7 and supporting action: common standards and platforms should be mandated whenever possible R2 Strategy R4 and Delivering new systems R3 Develop and introduce digital service standards Standards for canonical data Technical standards for architect/infrastructure Standards for Apps and ecosystem development
+NWIS and the wider NHS Digital team R4 and Governance and leadership Recommendation 15 Establish a single Standards Board for Welsh informatics covering: R7 and supporting action: common standards and platforms should be mandated whenever possible R2 Strategy R4 and Delivering new systems R3 Develop and introduce digital service standards data ✓ Technical standards for architect/infrastructure ✓ Standards for Apps and ecosystem development